MWHSCSC-ORG/CSCTK/README.md

 ##CSCipher
 This tool was designed to help crack encryped CTF passwords to obtain a flag.
 You give the module an encryped string of text via a .txt file or straight through the interface and it will run a variety of analysises and test to determine what kind of cipher it was encryped with, and return the decoded message.

+___

-Millard West and all of this projects Contributers in no way promote or encourage un-lawful hacking and this toolkit should be rightfully used for it's purpost for penetration testing on your own network or any etwork that you have explicit concent from the Administrator.
+Millard West, its Affiliates and all of this projects Contributers in no way promote or encourage un-lawful hacking and this toolkit should be rightfully used for it's purpost for penetration testing on your own network or any etwork that you have explicit concent from the Administrator.
 Millard West or any Contributers can and will not be held for any damage or unlawful action that may occur while using this toolkit.

 Happy Hacking!